Life is a bungy. Jump right in.

 My favourite aspect of this work was coaching trainee accountants and junior staff members.
 I realised that helping people to feel confident and boosting morale was what rewarded me most.

 After over six years of combining this work with my love of amateur theatre on the side, I took some time out from corporate life to pursue acting on a professional basis.

-Then one day, an actor friend sent me on details for a Life Coaching Certificate course, remembering that I had said I’d like to be a life coach one day.
+Then one day, an actor friend sent me details for a Life Coaching Certificate course, remembering that I had said I’d like to be a life coach one day.
 It was true, though I still don’t know exactly where I first heard the term-probably from watching Oprah on my study breaks!
-So, without hesitating, I booked my place on it straightaway and haven’t looked back since, going on to get a distinction in my Diploma and becoming an Accredited Practitioner Coach (International Association for Professional Coaching and Mentoring) and certified Trainer (Distinction, QQI Level 6).
+So, without hesitating, I booked my place on it straightaway and haven’t looked back since, going on to get a distinction in my Diploma and becoming an Accredited Practitioner Coach with the IAPC&M (International Authority for Professional Coaching and Mentoring) and certified Trainer (Distinction, QQI Level 6).

 My initial thoughts were that this qualification would be helpful for my own self development and useful to have in my back pocket while I worked on other things.
 But…once I started coaching clients during my training, I knew this HAD to be part of my life, right now.

 Facilitating people’s breakthroughs is such a privilege for me.

 There is something so special about witnessing a person have an “A-ha” moment, equally, the satisfaction a client has when they make gradual progress to get them where they need to go.

 The moment the client is guided to have the realisation about what has really been holding them back and then makes the decision to take the actions needed to turn their lives around is very rewarding.